enasequence/read_docs/faq/taxonomy_requests.rst

 =======================

-If you wish to request a new taxon name visit the `Webin Submissions Portal (WSP) <https://www.ebi.ac.uk/ena/submit/webin>`_ and choose the 'Register taxonomy' option.
+If you wish to request a new taxon name visit the `Webin Portal <https://www.ebi.ac.uk/ena/submit/webin>`_ and choose the 'Register taxonomy' option.

 The 'Register using form' option allows you to enter names one-by-one along with a category and description.